schaveyt/jinja-flowbite-web-desktop-demo/README.md

 ## 4. Distribution (Local)

 > WARNING.
-Distributable exe should only be created by TeamCity
+Distributable executables should be created by a CICD pipeline.

-1. Update the version found in `runCiBuild.sh`
+1. If needed, update the version found in `build.ps1` or `build.sh` file
 1. From a terminal run the following command to build the single file, standalone exe:

     ~~~sh
-    .\venv\Scripts\activate
+    .\venv\Scripts\activate # only run if the venv is not active
-    npm run dist
+    npm run dist            # for windows, use `distnix` for linux and osx
     ~~~

     - The `/dist` directory contains the build .exe
     - The `desktop.spec` file may be tailored to your application's needs.

-## 5. HOW-TO: Add a new page

-TBD